lmangani/crow-metrics/README.md

 var crow = require("crow-metrics");
 var express = require("express");

-var registry = new crow.Registry();
+var registry = new crow.MetricsRegistry();
 var app = express();
 app.use("/metrics", crow.prometheusExporter(express, registry));
 app.listen(9090);
 ```

 The above code creates an HTTP server on port 9090, and provides a metrics summary to prometheus on the `/metrics` path.
-The summary is updated periodically as configured by the `Registry`.
+The summary is updated periodically as configured by the `MetricsRegistry`.

 Counters and gauges are reported as-is, and distribution quantiles are reported as "summary" quantiles, in the format prometheus expects.

 ### Viz